 - Familiarity with GIS as a mapping tool

 COMPENSATION AND BENEFITS

 The position is salaried at $40-50,000, depending on qualifications.
 We offer a $265/month health insurance stipend and vacation and sick leave consistent with nonprofit sector norms.
 Travel costs are reimbursable at the federal rate.
 Professional development opportunities are provided, in workshops and conferences, including bike/ped advocacy skills development, and regular training meetings with the Executive Director.
-The PCC has a flexible work schedule, logged as Comp time, in the interests of the health, well-being, and work/life balance of each employee.
+The PCC has a flexible work schedule, logged as Flex time, in the interests of the health, well-being, and work/life balance of each employee.

 LOCATION AND TRAVEL